cloudberrydb/cloudberrydb/gpcontrib/orafce/doc/orafce_documentation/Orafce_Documentation_06.md

 Performs communication between sessions that execute PL/pgSQL.

 This package can be used for 1:1 communication, such as when data is being exchanged between sessions executing PL/pgSQL.

-GPDB: All DBMS_PIPE functions are declared 'EXECUTE ON MASTER'.
-Any communication between backends will occur on the master.

 For pipes, there are explicit pipes and implicit pipes, and furthermore, for explicit pipes, you can select public pipes and private pipes.
 The characteristics of each type are as follows: